Italian translation Fieldset, Legend e Screen Reader by Roberto Castaldo.

 1.0 and its implementation in JAWS (legend text being announced before a

-control’s label text), developers should be mindful of the length of legend
+control’s label text), developers should be mindful of the length of legend texts, as lengthy legend

 texts have been found to make forms difficult to use.
 Another potential

-.
+pot hole is the JAWS behaviour when headings are included within a fieldset.
 In this case JAWS will typically use the heading text in place of the legend

 text, this is a quirk or bug, which can lead to unexpected and